-If you can find any other manufacturer with a track record as impressive as this company (which, by the way, has marketed the same alfalfa supplement for nearly 50 years), you’ve got a winner!
+If you can find any other manufacturer with a track record as impressive as this company with a conscience (which, by the way, has marketed the same alfalfa supplement for nearly 60 years), you’ve got a winner!

 By the way, in 2003 they introduced three natural pain products we use every day for osteoarthritis symptoms.
 We are very pleased with the results we’ve experienced, which has weaned us completely away from pharmaceutical drugs of any kind.
-I have neck arthritis; my husband has knee arthritis (both knees).
+I have neck arthritis; my husband has osteoarthritis in his shoulder and other joints.

 My husband and I are both proponents of alfalfa tablets as part of our nutritional supplement program, and for relief of the swelling and localized fluid retention caused by arthritis.

 The "Father-of-all-foods" supplement we use contains no synthetic fillers or binders whatsoever.

 It contains a combination of chemical-free alfalfa leaf, chlorophyll (one of nature’s detoxifiers and deodorizers) and spearmint oil leaf, and contains 3.0 grams of alfalfa per serving.

 The original formula was developed in the 1950’s and is still made today by the same company using only the finest California organic alfalfa leaf.
 It contains no fungicides, bacteriosides, synthetic hormones, growth regulators, or chemicals.
 It has no artificial flavors, sweeteners, colors, or preservatives added.

 Each serving also provides 300 mg of calcium.
 Its tablets may be crushed and added to boiling water to make a natural tea, or they can be swallowed.